carlosramireziii/carlosramireziii.github.io/_drafts/a-cleaner-way-to-set-multiple-conditional-css-classes-for-link-to.md

 end
 {% endhighlight %}

-Or if you prefer one-liners
+Or if you prefer one-liners:

 {% highlight ruby %}
 def class_string(css_map)